Piano Recital: Kit Armstrong

 As indicated above, the modern piano has restrictions: not just in articulation, but primarily in that it lacks the richness in colors of the pre-baroque tuning.

 In a historic setting, a silent ending is not just inappropriate because early instruments could not do this: in pre-baroque tuning, the ending is associated with brightening up from more dissonant tonalities into chords with lucid, bright, pure thirds.
 In a way, there is a big relief at the end, which one certainly would not want to hide in softness.
-But Kit Armstrong’s approach is understandable in the sense that he needs to substitute dynamics and some degree of rubato for features which the concert grand cannot offer.
+But the approach selected by Kit Armstrong is understandable in the sense that he needs to substitute dynamics and some degree of rubato for features which the concert grand cannot offer.

 Even with these limitations / alterations, the music remained impressive—actually, very likely more understandable to the modern, inexperienced ear than a “proper, historic” performance.